Impact Assessment

 glossary-illustration

-Impact assessment evaluates the effectiveness of volunteer contributions, helping organizations understand the value of their volunteers’ efforts.
+The effectiveness of volunteer contributions: helping organizations understand the value of their volunteers’ efforts.
 It focuses on measuring outcomes and providing actionable insights to enhance volunteer programs.

 How we can help